 TGbe editor: Please update the contents of this paragraph in this subclause as shown below:

-[18168]An AP MLD shall send, via one of its affiliated APs, a WNM Sleep Mode Response frame in response to a WNM Sleep Mode Request frame received from a non-AP STA affiliated with a non-AP MLD.
-An AP MLD may send, via one of its affiliated APs, the WNM Sleep Mode Response frame without solicitation upon the AP MLD’s deletion of all traffic filter sets established according to the traffic filtering agreement between the AP MLD and the non-AP MLD (see 9.6.13.20 (WNM Sleep Mode Response frame format)).
+[18168]If an AP MLD received a WNM Sleep Mode Request frame from a non-AP MLD via one of its affiliated non-AP STA, the AP MLD shall send in response a WNM Sleep Mode Response frame, via one of its affiliated APs operating on a link that is enabled for the non-AP MLD and subject to power-save state of the non-AP STA affiliated with the non-AP MLD and operating on that link.
+An AP MLD may send, via one of its affiliated APs that is operating on an enabled link for the non-AP MLD and subject to power-save state of the non-AP STA affiliated with the non-AP MLD and operating on that link, the WNM Sleep Mode Response frame without solicitation upon the AP MLD’s deletion of all traffic filter sets established according to the traffic filtering agreement between the AP MLD and the non-AP MLD (see 9.6.13.20 (WNM Sleep Mode Response frame format)).